MicrosoftDocs/office-365-management-api/office-365-management-api/get-started-with-office-365-management-apis.md

 # Get started with Office 365 Management APIs

-**Applies to:** Office 365

-## Overview

 When you create an application that needs access to secured services like the Office 365 Management APIs, you need to provide a way to let the service know if your application has rights to access it.
 The Office 365 Management APIs use Azure AD to provide authentication services that you can use to grant rights for your application to access them.

 There are four key steps:

-1. **Application registration in Azure AD**.
+1. **Register your application in Azure AD**.
 To allow your application access to the Office 365 Management APIs, you need to register your application in Azure AD.
-This will allow you to establish an identity for your application and specify the permission levels it needs in order to access the APIs.
+This allows you to establish an identity for your application and specify the permission levels it needs to access the APIs.

-2. **Office 365 tenant admin consent**.
+2. **Get Office 365 tenant admin consent**.
 An Office 365 tenant admin must explicitly grant consent to allow your application to access their tenant data by means of the Office 365 Management APIs.
 The consent process is a browser-based experience that requires the tenant admin to sign in to the **Azure AD consent UI** and review the access permissions that your application is requesting, and then either grant or deny the request.
-After consent is granted, the UI will redirect the user back to your application with an authorization code in the URL.
-Your application will make a service-to-service call to Azure AD to exchange this authorization code for an access token, which contains information about both the tenant admin and your application.
+After consent is granted, the UI redirects the user back to your application with an authorization code in the URL.
+Your application makes a service-to-service call to Azure AD to exchange this authorization code for an access token, which contains information about both the tenant admin and your application.
 The tenant ID must be extracted from the access token and stored for future use.

-3. **Requesting access tokens from Azure AD**.
-Using your application's credentials as configured in Azure AD, your application will request additional access tokens for a consented tenant on an ongoing basis, without the need for further tenant admin interaction.
+3. **Request access tokens from Azure AD**.
+Using your application's credentials as configured in Azure AD, your application requests additional access tokens for a consented tenant on an ongoing basis, without the need for further tenant admin interaction.
 These access tokens are called app-only tokens because they do not include information about the tenant admin.

 4. **Call the Office 365 Management APIs**.
 The app-only access tokens are passed to the Office 365 Management APIs to authenticate and authorize your application.